 If you are unable to apply online and request information about the Alternate Application process, please contact the Department of Navy's Employment Information Center.

 In addition to meeting all minimum qualification and eligibility requirements, ICTAP applicants must be well qualified for the position to receive consideration for special priority selection.
 A well-qualified ICTAP applicant is one who possesses the competencies and experience to perform the duties of the position successfully with orientation to learn/understand the activities, procedures, policies and processes.
 Demonstrated work experience in the occupation is typically qualifying for placement.
 This criterion cannot be met by education and training.
+ICTAP candidates must provide copies of all of the following documentation at the time of application: 1) agency notice; 2) most recent performance appraisal and 3) most recent SF-50 or notification of personnel action that includes position, grade level, and duty location.
+Applicants who do not provide this documentation will not receive consideration as an ICTAP candidate.
 For more information about ICTAP eligibility please review the following link: https://www.usajobs.gov/Help/working-in-government/unique-hiring-paths/federal-employees/ictap/

 A career with the U.S. Government provides employees with a comprehensive benefits package.
 As a federal employee, you and your family will have access to a range of benefits that are designed to make your federal career very rewarding.
 Please visit http://www.secnav.navy.mil/donhr/Benefits/Pages/Default.aspx